Add a "Notify these users:" option when creating and updating isses.

 This limitation is (IMHO) quite severe.
 I know we're not using it internally because of this issue.

 For a nice looking sample of how to do this properly, take a look at the "Post a new message" page in Basecamp.

-#6 Updated by Thomas Löber almost 10 years ago
+#6 Updated by Thomas Löber about 10 years ago

 So how can the UI for this feature look like?